HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-05-1-consensus-in-distributed-systems.md

 [*Raft*](https://raft.github.io/?source=post_elevate_sequence_page) is another consensus mechanism published in 2013.
 It set out to be easier to understand and implement than Paxos.
 It also uses timeouts in case a state trasition fails and can therefore handle asynchronous environments.
 But just like Paxos, it fails to achieve consensus with Byzantine actors and is only simple fault-tolerant.

-What we can learn from Paxos and Raft is that handling Byzantine behavior in a asynchronous environment is hard.
+What we can learn from Paxos and Raft is that handling Byzantine behavior in a asynchronous environment is a hard problem.

 ![Paxos and Raft](/assets/post_files/technology/expert/2.4.1-distributed-consensus/paxos-raft_D.jpg)
 ![Paxos and Raft](/assets/post_files/technology/expert/2.4.1-distributed-consensus/paxos-raft_M.jpg)